jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * JSP
  * Struts

-In addition, I tend to get very cautious when your company uses Oracle software.
+In addition, I tend to get very cautious when your company uses Oracle software (with the exception of Java, of course).

 ## You develop software in-house